-When you start investing, the first investing tax you need to understand the impact of your capital gains or capital loss on your income tax.
+When you start investing, the first tax tip is to understand the impact of your capital gains or capital loss on your portfolio.

-Once a year, during the income tax season, you have to look at your investments and calculate your capital gains and losses to report them.
-It should not be too hard to manage and I have developed a spreadsheet to help keep track of it too.
+Once a year, during income tax season, you have to look at your investments and calculate your capital gains and losses to report them, if any.
+It should not be too hard to manage, and I have developed a spreadsheet to help keep track of it.

-It’s especially useful if you have multiple purchases over time aggregated against only sell.
+It’s especially useful if you have multiple purchases over time aggregated against only one sell order, as you need to calculate your ACB.

 Tracking Your Capital Gains (or Losses)

-As you may expect, your ability to accurately report your gains (or losses) is based on your tracking ability of all your transactions.
-Discount brokers provide you with a transaction statement for the year but it doesn’t do the tracking for multi-year transactions.
+As you may expect, your ability to accurately report your gains (or losses) depends on your ability to track all your transactions.
+Discount brokers provide you with a yearly transaction statement, but they don’t always track multi-year transactions.
+A T5008 is usually issued for a disposition, but you want to double-check the ACB in Box 20.

 That’s all on you.
 The challenges come with the fact that you may have purchased the shares 20 years ago … Did you keep track of it?
 What’s your ACB (Average Cost Basis)?